 Looking for a great city break destination?
 You can’t go far wrong with Dublin, one of my top choices in Europe for many reasons, not least that the city has an incredible vibe.
 Dublin is an excellent option for travellers of all ages and interests, plus, there’s an itinerary to suit any budget.

-Three days in Dublin is the perfect length of time to enjoy the sights, soak up the culture, the cathedrals and the castles.
-You’ll also have plenty of time to explore the pubs and bars the city is so famous for and enjoy the craic.
+Three days in Dublin is the perfect length of time to enjoy the sights and soak up the culture, the cathedrals and the castles.
+There’s whiskey blending experiences, Book of Kells, EPIC the Irish Immigration Museum, walking tours, day trips and so much more.

 When to visit Dublin